Skip to content

 Evo.NET IIS Installer

-2. API Binding: Select the website binding you wish to use.
+4. API Host Name: Select the website binding you wish to use.

 ConnectionString Builder